-Three-year guidebook: In August 2019, the Utah Wildlife Board approved a 3-year guidebook for furbearer regulations.
-That means the regulations in this guidebook would usually remain relatively unchanged until the 2023-24 guidebook is published.
-However, due to the Utah Legislature's changes to the cougar and trail camera rules which go into effect May 3, 2023, there have been substantial changes to the digital edition of this guidebook.
+Three-year guidebook: In August 2022, the Utah Wildlife Board approved a 3-year guidebook for furbearer regulations.
+Due to the Utah Legislature's 2023 changes to the cougar and trail camera rules, there have been substantial changes made to this guidebook since 2022 board approval.
+We welcome your feedback during the next furbearer regulations review cycle, which will be presented to the RACs and board in the summer of 2025.